 "oriAddr ",

-"secCred"

 ]

 }

 The schema is based on JSON Schema Draft-07 [8].
 For reducing the overhead of the message used in MSGin5G service, the properties are defined as shorten form and the relationships between the properties and elements used in clause 6.3.1.2.2 are described in the description of the properties.
 The JSON schema of CoAP 2.04 (Change) response for the MSGin5G de-registration is defined below: